Ahmed Kantari

-Ahmed Kantari (born 28 June 1985) is a former professional footballer who played as a defender.
+Ahmed Kantari (born 28 June 1985) is a professional football coach and a former player who played as a centre-back.
 Born in France, he represented Morocco at international level.
-He currently serves as an assistant coach at Qatar Stars League club Al Duhail.

 Club career

 After a ten-year career playing in France with various clubs, Kantari signed with Toronto FC in Major League Soccer.

 He was released by Toronto on 13 January 2016.

 In late January 2019, at the age of 33, Kantari ended his professional career.

 International career

 Kantari played for Morocco participating in the 2012 Africa Cup of Nations qualification.

+Coaching career

+On 26 November 2024, Valenciennes announced that Kantari is suspended as head coach of the club.